Non-venomous Snakes of Florida

 Southern Black Racers are good climbers Southern black racer - close-up picture of head

-A very common snake is the Black Racer, it is found throughout Florida.
+A commonly encountered Florida snake is the Southern Black Racer, found throughout Florida.
 These harmless snakes are frequent backyard visitors in most urban areas.
 A very nervous disposition means this snake will flee if approached by humans but will try to bite if cornered, the teeth are very small but can cut.

 Adults range in size from 20 inches to just under 5 feet, the record is 72 inches.
-One of three sub-species of Black Racer this snake has a solid black back with smooth scales, white chin and reddish to orange-brown irises.
+One of three sub-species of Black Racer, this snake has a solid black back with smooth scales, white chin and reddish to orange-brown irises.
 Juvenile colors are grey with reddish brown splotches blending into a solid reddish tail.
+Not a true constrictor.

-Habit and Habitat - Found throughout Florida and the Florida Keys, this snake can be seen in Pine-land, Dry Prairie, Sandhill, Scrub and Cypress strands and domes, hardwood and sabal palm Hammocks.
+Found throughout the Florida peninsula and the Florida Keys this snake can be found in almost any habitat type including urban areas.
 Black racers are good climbers and swimmers and move fast on land.
-Diet consists of frogs, lizards, small snakes, rodents, bird eggs.
+Diet consists of insects, frogs, lizards, small snakes, rodents, bird eggs.

 Eastern Indigo Snake - Drymarchon couperi